How To Qualify for a Short-Term Business Loan

-Your business should have been operational for at least 3-6 months.
-How long you've been in business is a risk assessment signal for lenders.
-The longer the duration, the lower the risk for lenders to provide you financing.
+New businesses can qualify, but your business should have been operational for at least three to six months.
+This is a common eligibility requirement, as time in business is a risk assessment signal for lenders.
+The longer the duration, the lower the risk for lenders to provide you with financing.

 Most lending companies require your business to generate at least $10K a month to qualify for short-term loans.
-Your current revenue numbers help lenders calculate the maximum loan amount your business qualifies for.
+Your current monthly and annual revenue numbers help lenders calculate the maximum loan amount your business qualifies for.

-You can secure a term loan with both good or bad credit.
-Your credit score is one of the factors that determines your interest rate.
-The higher your credit score, the better APR you will receive.
-We recommend borrowers have a score of at least 550.
+You can secure a term loan with both good and bad credit.
+Your personal credit history is one of the factors that determines your interest rate.
+The higher your credit score, the better the annual percentage rate (APR) you’ll receive.
+As far as credit score requirements, we recommend borrowers have a minimum credit score of 550.

 Unplanned costs come up all the time.
-With the budget set and capital tied up elsewhere, you might not have the cash on hand to pay for an unanticipated expense.
-Financing can be used to cover urgent expenses when you’re in a bind.
+With the budget set and capital tied up elsewhere, you might not have the cash to pay for an unanticipated business expense.
+Financing can cover emergency expenses when you’re in a bind.

-Some business owners choose to allocate funds towards everyday costs.
+Some small business owners choose to allocate funds toward everyday costs.
 Working capital can help you cover essential expenses, like rent and payroll.

-During a season slump, cash flow can turn negative, straining the business.
-A short-term loan can provide the capital you need to comfortably make it through your slowest months.
+Cash flow can turn negative during a seasonal slump, straining the business.
+A short-term loan can provide the capital you need to make it through your slowest months comfortably.

-During the pandemic, businesses across the nation have faced financial hardships related to the novel coronavirus.
-If revenue has declined, or expenses have risen during COVID-19, we’re here to help.
+During the pandemic, businesses nationwide faced financial hardships related to the novel coronavirus.
+If revenue has declined or expenses have risen due to COVID-19, we’re here to help.

-Machinery and equipment allow you to get the job done.
-Term loans can be used to purchase the resources you need, when you need them.
+Machinery and equipment allow you to get the job done and take on new business opportunities.
+Term loans can be used to purchase the resources you need when you need them.

-An infusion of working capital can be used to bridge short-term cash flow gips, ensuring your bills get paid on time and in full.
-Whether you’re waiting on invoices to be paid, or have a pressing need, we have you covered.
+An infusion of working capital can bridge short-term cash flow gaps, ensuring your bills get paid on time and in full.
+Whether you’re waiting on invoices to be paid or have a pressing need, we have you covered.